aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 - [AlertWildfire Cameras](http://www.alertwildfire.org/southeastbay/index.html?v=518dd6a)

+We believe that open sharing and collaboration are important in accelerating innovation and driving meaningful change locally and globally.
+Public and private partnerships coupled with citizen participation can help win the fight against wildfires.

+Everything built during the hackathon will remain as open source with The MIT license.

 **Can your wildfire smoke detector beat the "AI For Mankind: SUPER DUPER WILDFIRE SMOKE DETECTOR" ?**

 ### GET STARTED